 We also spent a few nights relaxing on the beach at the luxurious Pullman Danang Beach Resort & Spa.
 You can read our review below.
 The Pullman Danang Beach Resort & Spa is the perfect location for families, couples, solo travellers and groups.
 There is a variety of accommodation available from rooms to villas and suites.
 We thoroughly enjoyed our morning market tour with the cooking class in the afternoon, spa treatments and tai chi in the morning.
 Cocktails at sunset were spent on the beach and in their famous bar with stunning views from reception to the beach.

-For more options on where to stay in Danang
+For more hotel options on where to stay in Danang

 Hoi An was definitely a favourite town to visit.
 The ancient town is located on the river, with colourful buildings and bridges, great restaurants and bars, markets, shopping and more.
 It can be very busy especially at sunset when the river comes alive with lantern boats taking tourists for a short cruise up the river.

-If you are staying in Hue and want to spend a few nights in Hoi An you can take a private one-way tour (either direction) with BeeBee Travel.
+If you are staying in Hue and want to spend a few nights in Hoi An you can take a private one-way tour (either direction).
 We looked at all transfer options from train and bus and taking a private tour was the way to go.

 If you want a great adventure why not take a sidecar tour to Monkey Mountain, we travelled with the sidecar tours offered by the Victoria Hoi An Beach Resort & Spa.
 Our tour included the local fishing village in Danang, Monkey Mountain and a gourmet lunch as well as visiting the Lady Pagoda on the hill that overlooks Danang.